google/WebFundamentals/src/content/en/fundamentals/media/manipulating/live-effects.md

 The most common category of multi-pixel effect is called a [convolution filter](https://en.wikipedia.org/wiki/Kernel_(image_processing)#Convolution).
-A convolution filter is a weighted sum of a pixel and its neighbors.
-Each pixel in the output depends on mulitiple pixels in the input.
+A convolution filter uses several pixels from the input image to calculate the color of each pixel in the input image.
+The level of influence that each input pixel has on the output is called a *weight*.

 The weights can be represented by a matrix, called a kernel, with the central value corresponding to the current pixel.
 For example, this is the kernel for a 3x3 Gaussian blur.

     | 0  1  0 |
     | 1  4  1 |
     | 0  1  0 |

-So to calculate the output pixel you take the colors of the pixels above, below, to the left and to the right and sum them all together with four times the value of the current pixel.
-Then you divide the result by 8.
+So let's say that you want to calculate the output color of the pixel at (23, 19).
+Take the 8 pixels surrounding (23, 19) as well as the pixel itself, and multiply the color values for each of them by the corresponding weight.

+    (22, 18) x 0    (23, 18) x 1    (24, 18) x 0
+    (22, 19) x 1    (23, 19) x 4    (24, 19) x 1
+    (22, 20) x 0    (23, 20) x 1    (24, 20) x 0

+Sum them all together then divide the result by 8, which is the sum of the weights.
 You can see how the result will be a pixel that is mostly the original, but with the nearby pixels bleeding in.

     const kernel = [[0, 1, 0],
                     [1, 4, 1],